top of page

 Prerequisite: Completion of Level 3 and Competence Evaluation

 Level 4 provides advanced training and supervision in FOAT.
-Trainees continue their FOAT Application Project with a goal towards completion, and create a practicum for practicing FOAT with others.
+Trainees create a practicum for practicing FOAT with others.
 Individual and group supervision are provided.
-FOAT Partnerships and/or Trios with coaching are integrated to further refine skills, increase competence, and support self-awareness and self-care through FOAT.
+FOAT Partnerships and/or Trios, and Peer Support Groups are integrated to further refine skills, increase competence, and support self-awareness and self-care through FOAT.
 Readings, videos, and other resources are integrated into the training, along with an individualized Learning Plan to support each trainee’s unique interests.
+Note: Trainees may begin their practicum after Faculty approval.

-For those interested in becoming a Certified Focusing Trainer: Specialization in Focusing-Oriented Expressive Arts (FOAT®) (granted by TIFI), an additional training module on how to train others in Focusing and FOAT® is required.
-Training module information will be announced at a later date.
+Note: For those interested in becoming a Certified Focusing Trainer: Specialization in Focusing-Oriented Expressive Arts (FOAT®) (granted by TIFI), an additional training module on how to train others in Focusing and FOAT® is required.

 FOAT® Training Program: Faculty